rbind/data-blog/content/contribute.md

 ---
 <img src="/img/agreement-business-businessman-872957.jpg"/>

 I'm always looking for original and high-quality contributions to this blog.
-If you're interested in collaborating, please feel free to <a href="mailto:matthias-doering@gmx.de">contact me via email</a> or write a comment below.
+If you're interested in collaborating, please feel free to contact me.
 I'm particularly interested in the following types of content:

 * **Guest blog posts** on data science topics
 * **Interviews** with data scientists and companies that utilize data science